hhandika/segul/README.md

 ## Features

-### New to version 0.19.0
+## Big changes in the version 0.19.0+ 💪🏼

-- New summary statistics for raw reads and contigs.
+- New command structure.
+Check [quick start](https://docs.page/hhandika/segul-docs/quick_start#cli-command-list) instruction to see the most up to date commands.
+We are working on updating the documentation throughout the website.
-- New command line structure to make the app more intuitive and easier to use.
+- New command to calculate summary statistics for raw reads and contigs.
+Check [pre-print](https://www.authorea.com/doi/full/10.22541/au.165167823.30911834/v1) for more details.
-- Auto detect input format based on file extension.
+- Input dir `-d` or `--dir` now can infer input format based on the file extension.
+No need to specify the input format anymore.
-- Beta GUI version.
+- Beta GUI version coming soon.
+We are cleaning up some bugs.Test alpha version [here](https://docs.page/hhandika/segul-docs/gui_install)

 Bug fixes: